 These images are samples from my magazine columns.
-Every picture has been carefully scrutinised and the originals have in some cases been enlarged to check for Photo-Shop tricks or film flaws.
+Every picture has been carefully scrutinized and the originals have in some cases been enlarged to check for Photo-Shop tricks or film flaws.
 I have examined thousands of ghost pictures and know most of the tricks of how to fake a picture or the common misconceptions and misunderstandings about what counts for a genuine ghost picture.

-As we know photographs can be easily manipulated using Adobe Photo-Shop but they are quite easy to spot.
+As we know photographs are easily manipulated using Adobe Photo-Shop but they are quite easy to spot.
 What is harder to explain are ghost pictures and photographs that appear spontaneously but are not the result of common faults such as lens flare, orbs from moisture and dust, double exposure, faulty film, condensation on the lens and so on…

 - MORE: EDWARDIAN SPIRITUALIST PHOTOGRAPHS